Grades are released only to students in good financial standing with UIS. They are assigned according to the following scale.

 Credit is awarded under this option to undergraduate work that represents a grade of C or better or to graduate work that represents a grade of B or better.
 For lesser work, a grade of NC is recorded on the transcript.
 Courses taken for credit/no credit are not included in calculating the grade-point average.

 Students with extraordinary circumstances that prevent them from completing all requirements for a course on time may request a designation of “I” (Incomplete) from their instructor.
 The assignment on an incomplete is solely at the instructor’s discretion, and requires that the student complete all course requirements within 12 months of the end of the term for which the Incomplete was assigned.
 When an Incomplete is assigned, the instructor also submits a “provisional grade” reflecting the grade that the student will receive if the course is not completed at the end of 12 months.
-Students who accumulate 12 or more of Incomplete work will be placed on academic probation.
 Please note that re-registration in the course is not necessary, unless required by the instructor.

 UIS recognizes superior academic achievement of undergraduate students at the end of each fall and spring semester.
 Students placed on the deans’ list must have a semester grade-point average of 3.75 or higher and be enrolled in at least eight graded semester hours with no incompletes for the semester.